rpolishchuk3/rpolishchuk3/README.md

 # Welcome to My GitHub! 🚀

 Hey!
 I’m Robert Polishchuk, a Statistics major with a Computing Science minor at the University of Alberta.
-I’m interested in statistical modeling, machine learning, and data driven problem solving, with a focus on modeling uncertainty, building predictive systems, and extracting insights from real world data.
+I’m interested in statistical modeling, machine learning, and data-driven problem solving, with a focus on modeling uncertainty, building predictive systems, and extracting insights from real-world data.
+I also enjoy exploring how systems work at a deeper level, combining data-driven approaches with an understanding of low-level computation and numerical representation.

 ---